vipulnaik/diet-exercise-health/profile-information/physical-exercise/hand-gripper-exercise-with-history.md

 For the building exercises, I've created a more elaborate exercise for the 200 lb, and added an exercise for 100 lb with specific fingers excluded.

+### Update on 2025-01-16

+I made a few protocol updates on 2025-01-16 reflecting recent improvements; I have now been recording privately my performance every day, so I have a clearer picture of how well I am doing.

+* I increased the range of durations that I am able to keep the hand gripper closed under various settings, to reflect recent improvements.

+* I removed 200 lb from the protocol.

+* I included closing 150 lb for the alternate days where I do the 100 lb with a finger excluded; this reflects the new process I have been following *de facto*.